-1. Community FactFinder Report:

-- a.
-The PROJECT creates a NEW PARK in an area with no other PARKS within a half-mile radius - b.
-The PROJECT area's half-mile radius has a median household income that is at or less than 80% of the state average.

-2. Park Access Tool Report:

-- a.
-PROJECT is in a city or county that has more than the state average of residents living further than a half-mile from a PARK. - b.
-PROJECT is in a city or county with a higher percentage than the state average of residents living in areas with a ratio of less than three acres of parkland per 1,000 people.
+- 1. Community FactFinder Report: - a.
+The PROJECT creates a NEW PARK in an area with no other PARKS within a halfmile radius. - b.
+The PROJECT area's half-mile radius has a median household income that is at or less than 80% of the state average. \ - 2.
+Park Access Tool Report: - a.
+PROJECT is in a city or county that has more than the state average\ of residents living further than a half mile from a PARK. - b.
+PROJECT is in a city or county with a higher percentage than the state average\ of residents living in areas with a ratio of less than three acres of parkland per 1,000 people.

-Visit the Application Process section of the LWCF webpage for the current annual median household income figure for priority 1.b. and state averages for priorities 2.a and 2.b above.
+\Visit the Application Process section of the LWCF webpage at www.parks.ca.gov/lwcf for the current annual median household income figure for priority 1.b. and state averages for priorities 2.a and 2.b above.

 Provide one Community FactFinder Report and one Park Access Tool Report.
 APPLICANTS may not submit more than one of each type of report.
-Technical assistance is available on page 38.
+Technical assistance is available on page 42.